 Join LabRoots as we once again bring together the molecular diagnostics community.
 The 3rd Annual Molecular Diagnostics Virtual Conference is the premiere venue for scientists, technologists, and professionals to discuss and present the newest advances in molecular diagnostics testing.
 Attend this online event at no charge.

-Easily attend webcasts with top experts and interact with speakers during the live Q&A sessions.
-Earn continuing education credits and network with peers.
+Easily attend webcasts with thought leaders and interact with speakers during the live Q&A sessions.
+Learn from keynote speaker and renown expert Dr. Eunice Lee, Branch Chief of Molecular Pathology and Cytology Branch with the FDA, and other experts like Dr. Steven Lee of University of California, Berkeley; Dr. Judd Moul from Duke University Medical Center; and Dr. Jason Kralj from NIST.
 Enjoy the complementary conference from your desk with no need for travel, and explore the virtual exhibit hall to learn about the latest technologies and techniques for your lab.

 Our virtual conference allows you to participate in a global setting with no travel or cost to you.
 You can participate in exactly those parts which you are interested in and be back at your desk or bench in an instant.
 Virtual events remove time and place restrictions and ensure that everyone who wants to participate can do so.
 This virtual conference also offers increased reach for the global diagnostics community with a high degree of interaction through live-streaming video and chat sessions.